Andechs75/Elite-Dangerous-Streamdeck-Icons/README.md

 # Elite-Dangerous-Streamdeck-Icons
-Steamdeck Icons used for Elite Dangerous
+Streamdeck Icons used for Elite Dangerous

+CMDR Andechs

 Icons are used in https://github.com/mhwlng/streamdeck-elite Plugin.